OldManKatan/RAI-Mapper/README.md

 ## **Exporting Data**

 __Export CSV__: This button will enable once data is loaded and allows you to create two .csv files (*export_spawngroups.csv* and *export_components.csv*) that contain all of the data discovered by RAI-Mapper.
-This is useful for advanced sorting and analysis tasks that RAI-Mapper doesn't do matively.
+This is useful for advanced sorting and analysis tasks that RAI-Mapper doesn't do natively.

 __Export CSV__: This button will enable once data is loaded and allows you to create two .json files (*export_spawngroups.json* and *export_components.json*) that is a json representation of the RAI-Mapper internal dataset.
 These are human readable and should allow you to quicly get information that you can't access natively in RAI-Mapper.